ShumpeiYamakawa/FSUJENA_2025_species_determination/Day3.md

 1. Create a new directory for each dataset under the test_meta directory (e.g., run id [SRR3233649] or sample features [deep_sea], do not use space).

-2. Move to each directory and download the sequence datasets (see details below).
+2. Move to each directory and download the sequence datasets.

 3. Load the data into R and check the quality using dada2.